 Exemptions for Great Ormond Street amid ‘serious concerns’ about strike impact

-Great Ormond Street Hospital (GOSH) has been granted exemptions to ease the pressure on its services during the bank holiday nursing strike, a union leader has said after stark warnings were issued over patient safety.
+Great Ormond Street Hospital (GOSH) has been granted exemptions to ease the pressure on its services during the bank holiday nursing strike.

 The world-renowned children’s hospital had expressed “serious concerns” about staffing as Royal College of Nursing (RCN) members prepare to walk out over a long-running pay dispute with the Government.